lykhoanam/todo-list-deploy-Docker-compose/README.md

 ## Bring up LocalStack and Mongo containers

-To run the app natively, you will need to run LocalStack and Mongo using Docker Compose while run frontend and backend locally.
+To run the app natively, you will need to run LocalStack and Mongo using Docker Compose while running frontend and backend locally.

 ```
 docker compose up -d